rocket-pool/RPIPs/RPIPs/RPIP-46.md

 3. `reth_commission` SHALL be defined as the sum of all defined shares that have settings
 4. `reth_share` SHALL be defined as `100% - reth_commission`
 5. Distributions of revenue from borrowed ETH MUST respect the defined shares
    1. If shares change between claims, distributions MUST make an effort to account for the different values.
 For example, a distribution could use a duration-weighted average share.
-Approximations MAY be used where they significantly reduce complexity and/or costs.
+Approximations MAY! be used where they significantly reduce complexity and/or costs.
-   2. Legacy minipools are an exception and MAY continue to support earlier distribution methodologies
+   2. Legacy minipools are an exception and MAY! continue to support earlier distribution methodologies
 6. `node_operator_commission_share`, `surplus_share`, `increase_no_share_seal_increment`, `increase_no_share_seal_count`, and `allowlisted_controllers` MAY be updated by pDAO vote
 7. `node_operator_commission_share` and `surplus_share`, MAY be updated by an address in the `allowlisted_controllers` array
    1. This functionality SHALL not be used without a separate pDAO vote to enable a controller and add it to the list